-Sanda is a modern unarmed combat sport which developed from traditional wushu techniques, and primarily makes use of punching, kicking, throwing, wrestling and defensive techniques.
-It should be noted that there is a big difference between traditional shaolin forms and modern sanda.
-Sanda is real fighting forms, it draws on shaolin Qin na and other combat kung fu form, get techniques and skills to strengthening the body and involving movements more effective, make people do better in denfense and attack.
+Sanda is a modern unarmed combat sport that developed from traditional wushu techniques, and primarily makes use of punching, kicking, throwing, wrestling, and defensive techniques.
+It should be noted that there is a big difference between traditional Shaolin forms and modern Sanda.
+Sanda is real fighting forms, it draws on Shaolin Qin Na and other combat kung fu form, get techniques and skills to strengthening the body, and involving movements more effective, make people do better in defense and attack.

-Sanda (san shou)has use dozens of shaolin 2 person sparring forms and skills like: quick moving ba, mind ba, tigher forward ba, mass cross ba (shizi luan ba) and so on.
-And the shaolin monks and coaches have collected useful combat skills for shaolin qin na (san shou).
-Now, there are “samllqin na” and “big qinna”, 36 qin na forms and 10 combat skills.
+Sanda (San Shou) has used dozens of Shaolin 2 person sparring forms and skills like quick-moving ba, mind ba, tiger forward ba, mass cross ba (shi zi luan ba) and so on.
+And the Shaolin monks and coaches have collected useful combat skills for Shaolin Qin Na (San Shou).
+Now, there are ‘Small Qin Na’ and ‘Big Qin Na’, 36 Qin Na forms, and 10 combat skills.

-Samll qinna use the palm, fingers and wrist to control opponent.
-Big qinna use the ebow, shoulder, head and leg to control opponent.
-The main techniques are use various anti-joints forms and acupoint forms to attack opponenet and force them give up, of course there are also techniques about getting rid of your opponenet’s control.
+Small Qin Na uses the palm, fingers, and wrist to control opponent.
+Big Qin Na uses the elbow, shoulder, head, and leg to control opponent.
+The main techniques are to use various anti-joints forms and acupoint forms to attack opponents and force them to give up, of course, there are also techniques about getting rid of your opponent’s control.
 That why more and more people learn it for special jobs need, and girls learn it for defense.

-If you need, you can buy kung fu training protecters to get more safety.
+If you need, you can buy kung fu training protectors to get more safety.

-For the Sanda Competition Bouts comprise of 3 rounds in total, each lasting two minutes with a one minute rest period between rounds.
-Apart from illegal blows and methods, sanda athletes may employ punching, kicking and throwing techniques from all styles of wushu.
-Valid striking areas are: the head, the trunk (including the chest, abdomen, waist and back) and the legs.
-The full-contact bouts are free flowing and exciting, and athletes are awarded points by the sideline judges for successfully executed techniques based on the scoring criteria.
-An athlete will be declared the winner if he or she wins 2 out of the 3 rounds of a bout, or if their opponent is knocked out.
+For the Sanda, Competition Bouts comprise of 3 rounds in total, each lasting two minutes with one minute rest period between rounds.
+Apart from illegal blows and methods, Sanda athletes may employ punching, kicking, and throwing techniques from all styles of wushu.
+Valid striking areas are the head, the trunk (including the chest, abdomen, waist, and back) and the legs.
+The full-contact bouts are free-flowing and exciting, and athletes are awarded points by the sideline judges for successfully executed techniques based on the scoring criteria.
+An athlete will be declared the winner if he or she wins 2 out of the 3 rounds in the ring, or if their opponent is knocked out.

-Most professional athletes take sanda training for competition. and most boxing lover also go shaolin kung fu school to learn sanda and go for a boxing career.
-If you have the same dream, you can try the magic sanda and you will be love it!
+Most professional athletes take Sanda training for competition. and most boxing lovers also go Shaolin kung fu school to learn Sanda and go for a boxing career.
+If you have the same dream, you can try the magic Sanda and you will love it!

-There is the best reviewed kung fu pants for you reference, thousand sales value your to try!
+There are the best-reviewed kung fu pants for your reference, a thousand sales value your to try!

 2 TONE Thai Fisherman Pants Yoga Trousers FREE SIZE Plus Size Cotton Gray and Charcoal by Mr.Bangkok